TheAlgorithms/Algorithms-Explanation/en/Data Structures/Linked Lists/Circular Linked List.md

 # Circular Linked List

 Circular Linked List is an end-connected data structure made of Nodes.
-Similar as linear and doubly linked list, each node is composed of a variable ```data``` where its content is stored and a pointer to the next Node on the list.
+Similar to the linear and doubly linked list, each node is composed of a variable ```data``` where its content is stored and a pointer to the next Node on the list.
 The Linked List has a ```pointer``` to the adjacent elements but the last node is connected towards the head node i.e the first node itself, thus forming a circular shape.

 ### Advantages over Arrays & Linear Linked List & Doubly Linked List